About

 Below, some typical examples of situations the analysis of which seriously leverages constructive debate and clarity of thinking amongst individuals and, in particular, among younger persons.
 Any cross-cultural element in any situation renders it doubly effective in drawing lessons from, as well as making it a rewarding and replicable thought experiment.

-• How far can personal ambitions take you
+• How far can personal ambitions take you.
+What to focus on now

-• Subjects taken at Uni and Subjects Evaded
+• Subjects taken at Uni and Subjects Evaded.
+Making up for bypassed knowledge

 • Reasoning on the avoidance of study subjects